kennybob/gtd-project/README.md

 ===========

 ## Steps completed in run_analysis.R
-1. Merges the training and the test sets to create one data set.
+1. Merged the training and the test sets to create one data set.
-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracted only the measurements on the mean and standard deviation for each measurement.
-3. Uses descriptive activity names to name the activities in the data set
+3. Used descriptive activity names to name the activities in the data set
-4. Appropriately labels the data set with descriptive variable names.
+4. Appropriately labeled the data set with descriptive variable names.
-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. From the data set in step 4, created a second, independent tidy data set with the average of each variable for each activity and each subject.

 ## My interpretation of "tidy data" in the context of this data
-According to the lectures, the principles of Tidy Data are:
+####According to the lectures, the principles of Tidy Data are
 1. Each variable forms a column
 2. Each observation forms a row
 3. Each table/file stores data about one kind of observation